socialisewrld/.github/profile/README.md

 *Neural Compute Chip meets Raspberry Pi*

 1. Roborg - [The Everday Robot Project](https://github.com/roboapps)
 2. Open Virtual Hardware - A platform for application developers to build and test software before and after hardware availability.
-Simulating memory and peripherals, removing the complexity of building and configuring board farms for testing using modern agile software development practices.
+Simulating memory and peripherals, removing the complexity of building and configuring board farms for testing.
 3. Factory in a Box - A rapidly deployable, remotely managed, modular manufacturing supply chain network enabled by industrial digital technologies.